Midnite Jamboree: History

 The Midnite Jamboree has had several homes from its inception in 1947 through 2022.
 The show's first home was at the original Ernest Tubb Record Shop at 720 Commerce Street, which opened May 3, 1947.
 In 1951, the store and the radio program moved to 417 Broadway and this location became the show's most famous home, hosting the show from 1951 until 1976.
-On June 2, 1976 a second Ernest Tubb Record Shop was opened on Demonbreun street in Nashville and it became the home of the Jamboree on June 12, 1976.
+On June 2, 1976, a second Ernest Tubb Record Shop was opened on Demonbreun street in Nashville and it became the home of the Jamboree on June 12, 1976.
 In May 1979, another store was built at Music Valley Drive near Opryland, and this store became the home of the Jamboree from 1979 until January 1995.
 In January 1995, a new Ernest Tubb Record Shop and Texas Troubadour Theater were opened in Music Valley Village.
 In January 1995, the show moved to the Texas Troubadour Theatre, closer to the current Grand Ole Opry House.
 It briefly shut down in March and April 2015 due to financial shortfalls; the program had never been profitable, but declines in record sales had made keeping the show up and running unsustainable.
 In an effort to draw larger crowds, the previously live program—airing at midnight Central Time—shifted to earlier in the evening, as there was little to do in that section of Nashville between the time the Opry ended and the Jamboree began.
 In July 2021, following a pandemic hiatus in which WSM aired reruns of the program, the show returned to Ernest Tubb Record Shop at 417 Broadway.
 The move also coincided with the departure of Jennifer Herron, the show's host of 17 years.

 On March 11, 2022, the owners of Ernest Tubb Record Shop announced that it would be going out of business in the spring, ending the program.

-In the summer of 2022, WSM occupied the former time slot with occasional specials from Jones's other music venues in Texas and reruns of classic Grand Ole Opry segments.
+In the summer of 2022, WSM occupied the former time slot with occasional specials from JesseLee Jones's other music venues in Texas and reruns of classic Grand Ole Opry segments.
+Jones and longtime Tubb associate David McCormick had been involved in a dispute over the record shop at the time that was eventually resolved.